TyDe2016/TyDe2016.github.io/index.md

   * Author notification:        Friday, 8th July, 2016
   * Workshop:                   Sunday, 18th September, 2016

-Submitted papers should fall into one of two categories:

-  * Regular research papers (12 pages)
-  * Extended abstracts (2 pages)

 Regular research papers are expected to present novel and interesting research results.
 Extended abstracts should report work in progress that the authors would like to present at the workshop.

 All submissions should be in portable document format (PDF), formatted using the ACM SIGPLAN style guidelines (two-column, 9pt).
-Regular research papers must not exceed 12 pages.
-Extended abstracts must not exceed 2 pages.
 Extended abstracts must be submitted with the label 'Extended abstract' clearly in the title.

 ### Travel Support